Gabby Westbrook-Patrick

-Gabrielle Westbrook-Patrick (born 28 January 1996), is a New Zealand-born Australian model of Samoan, Irish, German, and English descent.
+Gabrielle Catherine Westbrook-Patrick (born 28 January 1996) is a New Zealand-Australian model.
+She is the first model of Samoan descent to be on a cover of Elle, Harper's Bazaar, and Marie Claire.

 Early life

 Westbrook was born in Auckland, New Zealand as an only child.
 Her family moved to Australia when she was two.
+She is of Samoan, Irish, German, and English descent.

 Westbrook started out as a child model but did not officially sign with a major agency until 2012.
-She grew up in the Paddington area of Sydney before moving to New York to pursue an international modeling career.
+She grew up in the Paddington area of Sydney and attended Ascham School before moving to New York to pursue an international modeling career.

 Career

-At the age of 15 Westbrook was discovered by Kathy Ward, owner of Chic Model Management at The Girlfriend Model Search, the same competition that launched Miranda Kerr's career.
+At the age of 15, Westbrook was discovered by Kathy Ward, owner of Chic Model Management at The Girlfriend Model Search, the same competition that launched Miranda Kerr's career.

 In 2013 she was selected to be the face of the L’Oréal Melbourne Fashion Festival.
-She has been on the cover of magazines such as Harper's Bazaar, Elle Australia shot by Derek Henderson, and Marie Claire.
+She has been on the cover of magazines such as Elle (Australia), Harper's Bazaar (Turkey), and Marie Claire (Malaysia).
 Her modeling portfolio includes features in magazines such as Vogue and RUSSH.
-Westbrook's career has also included advertising campaigns for brands such as Urban Outfitters, Armani, Vera Wang, Diesel and Elie Saab.
+Westbrook has done advertising campaigns for brands such as Dolce and Gabbana, Armani, Vera Wang, Elizabeth Arden and Elie Saab.
+She also starred in a Diesel Campaign with actor, Colton Haynes, photographed by Nick Knight (photographer).

+On November 7, 2024, Westbrook made $2570 on a poker live stream, presented by the Hustler Casino Live, which featured amateur and poker pros.